-(a) The gen eral quali tative

-disclos ure requi irement with

-respect to the equity risk,

-includi ng:

-differentiation between holdings on which capital gains are expected and those taken under other objectives including for relationship and strategic reasons; and Investment in equity mainly for capital gain purpose but Bank has some investment for strategic reasons.
+Qualitative Disclosure (a) The general qualitative disclosure requirement with respect to the equity risk, including: differentiation between holdings on which capital gains are expected and those taken under other objectives including for relationship and strategic reasons; and Investment in equity mainly for capital gain purpose but Bank has some investment for strategic reasons.

-discussion of important policies covering the valuation and accounting of equity holdings in banking book.
-This includes the accounting techniques and valuation methodologies used, including assumptions and practices affecting valuation as well as significant changes in these practices.
+discussion important policies covering the valuation and accounting of equity holdings in the banking book.
+This includes the accounting techniques and valuation methodologies including used. kev assumptions and practices affecting valuation as well as significant changes in these practices.